 We’ll also consider the role and responsibility of parents in caring for children.

-We can fund Short Term Accommodation for children if it meets the reasonable and necessary criteria.
+We may fund Short Term Accommodation for children if it meets the NDIS funding criteria.
 It depends on the child’s needs and their family, or carers.

 We’ll consider the whole family situation.
 We’ll also talk to parents and children about other funded supports that may also be available to help.